Start:Jul 02, 2025

 What's true about insecurities is that perspective helps to blunt their impact.
 Being willing to adjust your perspective is the first step in being able to trust.

-When you 'turn around' and see that the thing that made you nervous doesn't stop people from liking or respecting you, then you open yourself to having the very thing that you thought would never be possible.
+When you 'turn around' and see that the thing that made you nervous or awkward doesn't stop people from liking or respecting you, then you open yourself to having the very thing that you thought would never be possible.

 Turn around.
 Look.
 See.